SeattleDSA/OpenOversight/CONTRIB.md

 - The docker compose file requires an extra network for emailing.
   The mailer is not used in development, and so this can be shimmed with `docker network create protonmail`.
+- In order to provide sample data to the container run `cp database/sample_init_data.csv data/init_data.csv`.
+- Use the `fresh_start.sh` script to quickly build, start, and populate OpenOversight locally.

 ## Testing S3 Functionality